Shirikara/Proteomics-QC-Tracker/README.md

 <img src="GUI_view.PNG" alt="QC Metrics Example" width="500"/>

-User chooses which metrics to plot and selects the stats file containing folder:
+The user chooses which metrics to plot and selects the stats file containing folder:

 <img src="GUI_view_ticked_metrics_of_interest.PNG" alt="GUI_view_ticked_metrics_of_interest" width="500"/>

-Select the folder that contains the stat files and where the database will be saved (the result of clicking on the green button):
+Select the <ins> folder that contains the stat files </ins>  and where the database will be saved (the result of clicking on the green button):

 <img src="GUI_view_select_folder.PNG" alt="GUI_view_select_folder" width="500"/>